 Once fully healed, you can downsize for a shorter barbell or even switch to a ring, clicker, or nipple shield.

 The pain from a nipple piercing is very minimal.
 If done properly, it should only last a split second.
 Most people refer to it as a sharp pinch.
 By the time you feel the actual piercing, it should be over and done with.

 Since it’s such a fast/quick sensation, there really isn’t anything you can do to minimize it.
 Just make sure you find a professional piercer you trust and enjoy the ride.
 Some of life’s greatest joys and memories come from doing and accomplishing things that we are scared of—it makes you feel so alive afterward!

 Nipple Piercing Process

-Do Nipple Piercings Make The Nipple More Sensitive?
+Do Nipple Piercings Make the Nipple More Sensitive?

-A nipple piercing doesn’t make them more sensitive per-say, but it makes them more pronounced.
-This makes them stick out, making you more aware of them and that can be enough to make a difference in feeling.
+A nipple piercing doesn’t make the nipple more sensitive per se; it makes them more pronounced.
+This makes them stick out, making you more aware of them, which can be enough to make a difference in feeling.

 Can You Breastfeed with Nipple Piercings?

 The topic of whether or not you can breastfeed with nipple piercings is a tricky one.
 Technically, a nipple piercing wouldn’t interfere with lactation.
 The nipple has up to 20 milk ducts, so a standard gauge nipple piercing wouldn’t be able to block them all.